shadowshot-x/numaflow/docs/README.md

 Numaflow is a Kubernetes-native tool for running massively parallel stream processing.
 A Numaflow Pipeline is implemented as a Kubernetes custom resource and consists of one or more source, data processing, and sink vertices.

-Numaflow installs in a few minutes and is easier and cheaper to use for simple data processing applications than a full-featured stream processing platforms.
+Numaflow installs in a few minutes and is easier and cheaper to use for simple data processing applications than full-featured stream processing platforms.

 ## Use Cases